mckayc/task-donegeon/src/content/HelpGuide.md

 - **Leaderboard:** A friendly competition showing the top XP earners for the current mode (Personal or {group}).
 - **Quick Actions:** A list of your most urgent and available {tasks} for easy access.
 - **Weekly Progress:** A chart showing how much XP you've earned over the last seven days.
-- **Recent Activity:** A preview of your most recent entries from the {history}.
-This widget respects the filters you've set on the main {history} page.

 ### {link_quests}
 This is your main {task} board.
 It shows all available {tasks} for your current mode (Personal or {group}).